-Hereditary hemochromatosis (he-mo-kro-mah-TOE-sis), an inherited condition, causes your body to absorb too much iron from the food you eat.
+Hereditary hemochromatosis (he-moe-kroe-muh-TOE-sis) causes your body to absorb too much iron from the food you eat.
 The excess iron is stored in your organs, especially your liver, heart and pancreas.
-If you have hereditary hemochromatosis, the stored iron damages these organs, leading to life-threatening conditions such as cancer, heart problems and liver disease.
+The excess iron can poison these organs, leading to life-threatening conditions such as cancer, heart arrhythmias and cirrhosis.

 When signs and symptoms typically appear